Turnout

 Impact of 2025 Changes on New Applicants and Current SSDI Recipients

-Overall, these changes aim to create a more supportive environment for those navigating the disability system.
+Overall, these changes aim to create a more supportive environment for those navigating the SSDI system.
 We want you to know that both new applicants and existing beneficiaries can better manage their financial circumstances while pursuing their rights to assistance.
 The SSA will send out notifications outlining the new payment amounts in early December, ensuring current recipients receive timely updates on their assistance.
 Remember, you are not alone in this journey; we’re here to help.

 Each segment of the pie chart shows how different financial adjustments affect SSDI recipients.
 The larger the segment, the more significant the change for that group.